Artoriuz/ArtCNN/ONNX/Experiments/README.md

 # ArtCNN_R8F64_AA
 Same as the normal R8F64 but trained with images downsampled with point to add aliasing.
 This model shifts the image.

+# ArtCNN_R8F64_DEV
+Same as the normal R8F64 but trained with both anime and fanart (approximately 3/4 anime and 1/4 fanart).